 Through the International Human Rights Clinic - Advanced, students continue to explore theory and practice and to refine core skills necessary to become effective and thoughtful human rights advocates.
 Students again work on pressing and timely human rights problems around the world, in collaboration with leading international and local human rights organizations.
 Those in the Clinic have the opportunity to explore a range of approaches to advance the interests of clients and affected communities.
-Read more about International Human Rights Clinic - Advanced
+For example, students interview survivors and document abuse; undertake legal, factual, and… Read more about International Human Rights Clinic - Advanced

 Through the International Human Rights Clinic, students link theory with practice and learn core skills necessary to become effective and thoughtful human rights advocates.
 Students work on pressing and timely human rights problems around the world, in collaboration with leading international and local human rights organizations.
 Those in the Clinic have the opportunity to explore a range of approaches to advance the interests of clients and affected communities.
-Read more about International Human Rights Clinic
+For example, students interview survivors and document abuse; undertake legal, factual, and strategic analysis; and interact… Read more about International Human Rights Clinic

 This course provides a general introduction to the law, theory, and practice of internationally recognized human rights.
 The course is designed to provide students with an informed and critical perspective on international instruments and institutions, and domestic legal arrangements relating to the articulation and implementation of human rights.
-Read more about International Human Rights
+Topics will include the historical origins of modern human rights law; connections between civil, political, social, and economic rights; global, regional, and national methods of implementation and enforcement; and comparative discussion of some… Read more about International Human Rights

 Human rights norms and discourse are employed widely by advocates around the world in their struggles for social justice.
 This course explores what it means to be a human rights advocate, whether one is engaged in debates over U.S. policy at home and abroad, the role of corporations in alleged violations, or the role of rights in times of transitions from conflict.
 Through case studies and simulations, this seminar examines the various dimensions and limitations of human rights advocacy, including strategic, ethical, and tactical challenges.
-Read more about Human Rights Advocacy
+What are the different ways that human rights… Read more about Human Rights Advocacy

 This seminar offers advanced training on a variety of skills relevant to the work of human rights advocates.
 It is designed for students who already have at least one semester of experience in the International Human Rights Clinic.
 Students will work intensively on a skills module of their choice.
 Past skills modules have focused on media work, fact-finding and interviewing, negotiation and coalition-building, and community-based advocacy.
-Read more about Advanced Skills Training for Human Rights Advocacy
+Through these modules, students build experience and leadership skills crucial for a career in human rights, exploring ways to set and advance human… Read more about Advanced Skills Training for Human Rights Advocacy

 This course surveys a selection of topics in contemporary human rights law, with attention to broader concepts in international law, as well as to cognate fields like international criminal and international humanitarian law.
 A consistent focus is how the United States relates to the international human rights system -- and how, conversely, that system impinges on diverse areas of American law and policy.
-Read more about International Law and Human Rights
+The course also takes up the ways in which both the international system and the rights jurisprudence of other countries might differ from approaches in American law, as for example in… Read more about International Law and Human Rights

 This seminar is an introduction to human rights and the role they have come to play in international politics.
 The goal is to provide basic human rights literacy and to put students in a position to debate questions about human rights and dilemmas that arise about them.